Preston Phillips is a multi-Emmy® Award-winning anchor and reporter for San Diego's ABC affiliate, KGTV, 10News.

 Preston turned investigative and breaking news reports in the days leading up to and following her killer, John Gardner's arrest and sentencing.

 In 2008, Preston traveled to Juarez, Mexico with a camera crew during the height of the cartel killings, in an effort to help free a wrongfully charged U.S. Army veteran facing a life sentence in the notorious Cereso prison for bringing guns and ammunition into Mexico.

 His effort was successful and Preston was credited by officials with the U.S. Consulate for saving his life.

-In addition to co-anchoring the weekend evening newscasts, Preston specializes in providing live, breaking news and investigative reports for the 5pm, 6pm, 7pm and 11pm weekday newscasts.
+In addition to anchoring the weekend evening newscasts, Preston also provides live, breaking news and investigative reports for the 5pm, 6pm, 7pm and 11pm weekday newscasts.

 Preston is very active in and around the San Diego community as a speaker and as a Master of Ceremonies for community events.

-Outside of broadcasting, Preston works with traumatic brain injury survivors and also mentors young men and women in and out of state prisons and jails.
+For years Preston has mentored men and women in and out of state prisons and jails.

 Preston and his wife Ariana have a son and daughter together, McKinley and Maya.